Execution

 }

-const result = await execution; // result.cursor holds where we stoppedConsuming both modes:
+const result = await execution; // result.cursor holds the placement IRI where we stoppedConsuming both modes:

 const nodes: string[] = [];